soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 databases and bank's legacy core banking software.

 I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), "advanced", and senior.
-I was the only squad member to not had been an advanced SWE.
+I was the only normal engineer (not advanced, not senior) in the entire squad.

-Other team members also joined together and worked together before.
+Other squad members joined together and worked together before.
 They all came from the same place (another Thai bank), and they came here because their followed their manager.
-I later heard from a friend that their previous workplace was purging old, incompetent engineers, replacing them with younger, more competent newjoiners.
+I later heard from a friend that their previous workplace was purging old, incompetent engineers, replacing them with younger, more competent new joiners.

 I also learned that the project we're working has been developed by an outsourced company for 2 years already.
+In late 2023, around 25-30 SWEs were working on the product, which was still in beta.

+So an outsourced company had been working on KBTG products for 2 years, and in 2023 KBTG hired more people, including me, to ship this product within their release timeline because the outsourced teams lack the resource to launch this apparently very simple app in time.

 ### Stupid, buggy code

 The moment I cloned the code and read it, I was cursing whoever wrote that piece of shit software.
 I wished them occasional comatose.

+I'm not to say that my code is any good, but it sure was better than theirs.

-The code is super bad - it follows a very stupid interpretation of "Clean Architecture", where they focused on the wrong part about the pattern (they did not even read the book).
+Their code is super bad - it follows a very stupid interpretation of "Clean Architecture", where they focused on the wrong part about the pattern (they did not even read the book).